larry-svds/microservices-infrastructure/bare-metal/seperate-gluster-ssd.md

 Commenting this line and rebooting does get you past the health check problem.

 Should we uncomment this in sudoers or add the -t in the right place?

+Where is the right place?

+    - name: let consul use glusterfs commands for health checking
+      sudo: yes
+      template:
+        src: consul-gluster-healthchecks.j2
+        dest: /etc/sudoers.d/consul-gluster-healthchecks
+      tags:
+        - glusterfs

+Fully spelled out in a control node the contents are:

+    consul	ALL=(ALL)	NOPASSWD:	/usr/sbin/gluster pool list
+    consul	ALL=(ALL)	NOPASSWD:	/usr/sbin/gluster volume info container-volumes

+how do you add -t to that?

+I have fixed this problem by running the following ansible accross the affected nodes.

+       - name: remove default requiretty in sudoers so that consul healthchecks don't fail 1. add document line.
+         sudo: yes
+         lineinfile: dest=/etc/sudoers insertafter='^Defaults    requiretty' line="#Defaults    requiretty" state=present

+       - name: remove default requiretty in sudoers so that consul healthchecks don't fail 2. remove default
+         sudo: yes
+         lineinfile: dest=/etc/sudoers regexp='^Defaults    requiretty'  state=absent

+I'd be happy to do a pull request against mantl.io if we feel that is ok.
+Should it be done in Common or Glusterfs?

 2. /etc/systemd/system/glusterd.service.d/glusterd.conf